reinhart1010/nix/docs/en/common/cksum.md

 ---
 # cksum

-Calculates CRC checksums and byte counts of a file.
+Calculate CRC checksums and byte counts of a file.
 Note: on old UNIX systems the CRC implementation may differ.
 More information: <https://www.gnu.org/software/coreutils/cksum>.